-The English word “apple” makes him chuckle to himself and say: "App-le".
-When I use the words knee or knife, he feels compelled to comment: "Why don't you pronounce the K like we do in Dutch?"
+He chuckles to himself when he hears the word "apple" and playfully says, "App-le."
+Likewise, when I use the words "knee" or "knife," he can't resist commenting, "Why don't you pronounce the 'k' like we do in Dutch?"

-I imagine these slight differences result from the complex ways English and Dutch evolved over the last several centuries.
-But I keep these thoughts to myself.
-With an amused and defeated look, I answer: “I don't know”.
+These subtle differences likely result from the complex ways English and Dutch evolved over the centuries.
+I keep these thoughts to myself and respond with an amused yet defeated look, saying, “I don't know”.

-In truth, my partner's jokes are not that funny.
-Every language has its idiosyncrasies which seem perfectly normal to native speakers, and perplexing to language learners.
+To be honest, my partner's jokes are not that funny.
+Every language has its quirks that seem normal to native speakers but can puzzle language learners.
+Besides, we all know that English is not a phonetic language.

 Still, Dutch is the closest living language to English, and they have a lot in common.
 One Dutch dialect in particular, known as Frisian, and only spoken in a single coastal province in the Netherlands, is even closer to English than common Dutch.